Mont-Saint-Hilaire: Education

 The town is home to 4 primary schools: Au-fil-de-l'eau (659 pupils), de l'Aquarelle (354 pupils) and de la Pommeraie (383 pupils) and Paul-Émile-Borduas.
-There are also 2 secondary schools, including Ozias-Leduc, with 1,480 studentsand Collège Saint-Hilaire, a private high school that receives students from the region.
+There are also 2 secondary schools, including Ozias-Leduc, with 1,480 students and Collège Saint-Hilaire, a private high school that receives students from the region.

 The South Shore Protestant Regional School Board previously served the municipality.